 Once more, it is important to note that, as we shall see below, Espina does not limit character flaws to Jews alone but to all humans and that his generalized labelling of conversos judaizers does not lead him to endorse genealogical determinism in respect to them.
 When it comes to Jewish converts to Christianity in general, Espina’s attitude is one of suspicion regarding their motives.
-He accepts that genuine conversions are entirely possible but clearly believes that most are likely to be spurred by insincere motives, notably the lust for “earthly wealth” (lucrum temporale).
+He accepts that genuine conversions are entirely possible but clearly believes that most are likely to be spurred by insincere motives, notably the lust for “earthly wealth” (sed propter lucrum temporale tales baptizati sunt).
 For Espina the crucial period for the successful indoctrination of converts from Judaism is, unsurprisingly, that which extends between the moment when a catechumen declares his or her intention of converting and the actual ceremony of baptism.
 To ensure the highest chances of a proper indoctrination and avoid the threat of converts relapsing and “returning to their vomit”, this period of catechization must not be rushed.
 Espina states his opinion that this period should last no less than eight months (a time period originally set at the Council of Agde in CE 506), ignoring the fact that, a century later, Saint Gregory I reduced the minimum time period to forty days.
-Before the eight months have elapsed, baptism should only to be granted to catechumens suffering from cases of severe illness, when their lives (and consequently their unconverted souls as well) are in dire peril.
+Before the eight months have elapsed, baptism should only be granted to catechumens suffering from cases of severe illness, when their lives (and consequently their unconverted souls as well) are in dire peril.

 How easily could a convert be purged of generations of Jewish teachings and belief?
 Citing Galatians (chapter 6, verse 15), Espina certainly never casts doubts upon the efficacy of the saving grace that baptism conferred upon genuine converts.
 To do so would have placed Espina in a very difficult and potentially dangerous position.
 He argues instead that the efficacy of baptism depends on the free will and genuine sentiments of the convert.
 It is striking that Espina obviously does not think that sincere conversions were common and or that mass conversions were really possible.
 The examples of genuine conversions which he highlights involve miracles in which the conversion of a Jew or Jewess is not the result of their spontaneous decision to recognise the truth of Christianity.
 Rather it is a response to miraculous circumstances over which the se individuals have little or no control, such as after unsuccessful attempts to profane Christian sacred objects, after observing miraculous symbols of the cross appear on their clothing or, in the case of a Jewess accused of adultery, after being saved by the Virgin Mary from the fury of her coreligionaries.